Bad news for Jane.

 "Any news from Australia?"
 Terry asked.

 "Ian's doing well, got himself a big house by the beach, surprised he hasn't wrote to you."
 His mother replied.
 "Billy's thinking of going as well now.
 Might even go ourselves if it's that good."

 Terry looked at his brother Billy.

 "It's early days yet," his brother said.
 "Lots to consider first."

-I was still studying the mounted photograph hanging on the wall, hardly taking in the conversation between Terry and his brother.
-I was almost startled when Terry spoke to me.
+Jane was still studying the mounted photograph hanging on the wall, hardly taking in the conversation between Terry and his brother.
+She was almost startled when Terry spoke to her.